CodeTyperPro/CleanFunctionalProgramming2022/readme.md

 - Classes, instances, type classes
 <!--- - FP applications.  --->

 Please, feel free to explore the solutions.
 Some may be obvious and other can be really challenging!
-So, enjoy the repo :) I created for you (HARDWORK STUDENT) ...
+So, enjoy the repo :) I created for you (HARDWORKING STUDENT) ...

 SIDE NOTE: In case you would like to report anything, you can reach me on social medias!